fabian-sp/ncOPT/README.md

     python -m pip install --editable .
 ```

-## Main Solver

-The main solver implemented in this package is called SQP-GS, and has been developed by Curtis and Overton in [1].
-The SQP-GS algorithm can solve problems with nonconvex and nonsmooth objective and constraints.
-For details, we refer to [our documentation](src/ncopt/sqpgs/README.md) and the original paper [1].

 ## Getting started

 ### Solver interface

+The main solver implemented in this package is called SQP-GS, and has been developed by Curtis and Overton in [1].
+See [the detailed documentation](src/ncopt/sqpgs/).

 The SQP-GS solver can be called via

 ```python